Faridacoding/API-and-AI-Documentation-Samples/Machine Learning Voice Assistant/Stationary Noise Cleaning.md

 ## 1. Summary

 This API documentation provides information about pre-processing audio datasets which has a Stationary Noise in the background.
-The primary use case for this documentation is for a **Car Voice Assistant.** The Voice Assistant device is placed in the dashboard of a car where the driver asks for route guidance to a destination.
+The primary use case for this documentation is for a **Car Voice Assistant.** The Voice Assistant device is placed on the dashboard of a car where the driver asks for route guidance to a destination.
 The Voice Assistant responds with a route map and voice guidance to the destination, while displaying the map on the device.
 Car Voice Assistants encounter issues like background noise that occurs in the interior of car when the car is moving.
-This documentation provides solution to remove the background noise from the audio to improve quality of response by the Car Voice Assistant.
+This documentation provides solution to remove the background noise from the audio to improve quality of response from the Car Voice Assistant.

 ## 2. Voice Assistant Overview

 Voice Assistants are devices like Google Assistant, Siri and Alexa products developed by Google, Apple and Amazon respectively.
 These assistants capture human voice on the utterance of wake word (eg: "Hey Google") and responds with an action on the device.
-Action can be either be a voice output or a screen display or both.
+Action can either be a voice output or a screen display or both.

 ## 3. What is Stationary Noise and Non-Stationary noise?